flyingcircusio/aramaki/TECHNICAL-NOTES.md

 * Consider how to structure the general model of objects and activities.
   This is a big item regarding creating a good domain model vs. data model!

+* what are the relationships between "things" that we need to model?

 * Are outboxes actually a thing or do applications generally just